palantir/conjure/readme.md

 The Conjure compilation plugin generates code for pre-defined output types and enables importing of remote Conjure types for inclusion in definitions.

-To help manage multiple output targets, the plugin will detect and configure subprojects with standard names defined beneath the project where the plugin is applied.
-Omitting a subproject will omit the output target.

-Available output targets using the plugin:
- * `<proj>:<proj>-objects`: Java
-   * all of the defined bean types
-   * ignores unknown properties on objects during deserialization
-   * safely encapsulates unknown enumeration values during deserialization
- * `<proj>:<proj>-jersey`: Java client/service definitions using Jersey
-   * requires and automatically depends on `-objects` project
- * `<proj>:<proj>-retrofit`: Java client definitions using Retrofit
-   * requires and automatically depends on `-objects` project
- * `<proj>:<proj>-typescript`: TypeScript
- * (Experimental) `<proj>:<proj>-python`: Python

 Apply the following buildscript configuration to your root project to make the plugin available to subprojects:
 ```gradle